Aditi2003Virmani/Aditi2003Virmani/README.md

 - 👋 Hi, I’m @Aditi2003Virmani
 - 👀 I’m interested in IT Background
-- 🌱 I’m currently learning WEB/APP DEVELOPMENT
+- 🌱 I’m currently learning WEB/APP DEVELOPMENT and pursuing my UG degree in IT.
+- 🏢Previously i worked as an operation associate from Firstcry.com(for 6 months)
+- 🏢 Also i had a experience as a customer service executive from Bajaj Finance Ltd.(10 months)
 - 📫 How to reach me github.com/Aditi2003Virmani